DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 * Create another dag for the Zones data

+If you don't have access to GCP, you can do that locally and ingest data to postgres instead.

 ## Question 1: Start date for the Yellow taxi data

 You'll need to parametrize the DAG we created in the videos.